KriVaTri/solardelta/README.md

 - Rounding: values are shown with 1 decimal, except exact 0% or 100% (no decimals).
 - Negative power values are treated as 0.
 - Conditions: calculation only occurs when both status and trigger entities match the configured strings.
+- This integration is mainly focused on EV charging consumption, but can be used for other devices.
+In case of EV charging, the status sensor would be the charging status of the EV or wallbox, this is usually "charging".
+The trigger sensor can be a sensor detecting if the vehicle is connected to the wallbox, this is usually "on".
+These strings can be anything but they are case sensitive and must match the sensor or binary_sensor status string exactly.
+If no trigger sensor exist, the status sensor can be used and its string instead.

 Configuration (via UI):
 - Name: a custom label for this entry; the entity will be named “solardelta <Name>”.